By Roy Burner - Minister of the Gospel

 A Bible commentary noted: These were alienated from the fountain of moral and spiritual life; drawing further and further from God.
 They were enemies to God's intent for mankind, changing His decrees with unrighteousness.
 They became enemies of God, living in malice, in need of enlightenment.
 Then renovation of the heart begin; a solution to remove enmity in the heart of man.

 Shall the sword devour forever?
 Know you not that it will be bitterness in the latter end (2 Samuel 2:26)?
 The prophet Samuel was calling for an end to the bitter conflict of the Israelites who were fighting against one another.

-We see this happening today, in the bitter controversy taking place, not only in the governmental role but in the battle of good and evil being weighed?
+We see this happening today, with bitter controversy taking place, not only in the governmental role, in a battle of good and evil being weighed.
 There seemingly is no end unless the love of God returns.

 Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation has ever grown.
 But we have forgotten God.

 With the question "Shall the sword devour forever" an answer is revealed: So the trumpet was blown, and all the people stood still, and pursued after Israel no more, neither fought they any more (2 Samuel 2:28).